cloudwiser/recognition/README.md

 $ ln -s /usr/local/python/cv2/python-3.5/cv2.cpython-35m-arm-linux-gnueabihf.so cv2.so
 $ cd ~

-# supervisor install for python 2.7
+# supervisor install for python 3+
+# ...at the time of writing a production release of python 3 supervisor has still to be made to PyPi
 $ sudo apt-get install python-pip git
 $ pip install git+https://github.com/Supervisor/supervisor@master
 ```